eebigger/LearningD3/README.md

 # LearningD3

-A repo to track my learning and experiments.
+A repo to track learning D3js and data visualization experiments utilizing MetaBrainz Data.